 Shopping for engine oil can be daunting, with numerous brands and options available in today’s marketplace.
 How do you choose from all the different companies offering motor oil when they all sound the same?
-Well, truth be told, most reputable brands will offer similar products, and in the case of this top 10 list, you really can’t go wrong with any of the options.
+Well, truth be told, most reputable brands will offer similar products, and in the case of this list, you really can’t go wrong with any of the options.
 Some oils are better quality than others, offering more performance and working harder to keep your engine clean.
 But many would argue that the general consumer won’t even notice the difference between Quaker State or Pennzoil.
 In fact, there have been studies conducted that show most oil brands have similar products.

-In this article, we’ll take a look at the top 10 best motor coils available—but only conventional motor oils.
+In this article, we’ll take a look at the best motor coils available—but only conventional motor oils.
 If you’re searching for the best synthetic motor oils, click here.
 Conventional motor oil is generally the most affordable engine oil you can purchase and offers basic protection for most engines.
-Generally, the majority of automakers will use conventional motor oil in a vehicle when it rolls off the assembly line for the break-in period, at which point, some owners will upgrade to semi-synthetic or fully synthetic oil.
+Generally, the majority of automakers will use conventional motor oil in a vehicle when it rolls off the assembly line for the break-in period, after which some owners will upgrade to semi-synthetic or fully synthetic oil.
 But for most ordinary drivers, conventional motor oil is sufficient in maintaining your engine’s performance and life.

 Where the performance of conventional motor oils suffer compared to synthetic oils is in extreme temperatures, and you’ll need to do more frequent oil changes.
 Ever heard that your car’s oil should be changed every 3,000 miles?
 That’s likely because it uses conventional motor oil.